smart-data-models/dataModel.MarineTransport/Port/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     timeZone:
       description: 'The value provided should be among those listed in the IANA Time Zone Database.
-See [Time Zone Database](https://timezonedb.com/time-zones).'
+See [Time Zone Database](https://timezonedb.com/time-zones)'
       type: string
       x-ngsi:
         model: https://schema.org/Text